“Ignorance is the mother of all evils” (Francois Rabelais)

 Take the Spanish out of the classroom and onto YouTube!

 Teaching yourself Spanish is a very difficult undertaking.
 Difficult, certainly, but not impossible.
 You can be your own Spanish teacher!
-It’s a challenge that can be made easier by watching videos and listening to podcasts.
+Just like learning Spanish through podcasts, watching videos can make the challenge of learning Spanish easier.

 That’s why an online Spanish course is a fabulous means of linguistic immersion at home.
 These free Spanish lessons are perfect, whether you are getting ready for a trip to Spain or a Latin American country, or preparing for an exam, etc… However, the interaction that characterizes the home Spanish lesson can’t be substituted.

-Private tutoring and foreign language training take place in many American homes.
+Private tutoring and foreign language training take place in many homes around the world.
 But this necessitates a certain budget, which not everyone can afford.
 So subscribing to a YouTube channel to learn online Spanish for free seems like an excellent alternative!

 The choice of Spanish online videos seems almost infinite: with over one billion internet users that access YouTube every day – and who also post videos – it is impossible to quantify the number.